Bike type guide

 Dual-sport-specific discounts

 The discounts that move a dual-sport premium are the standard motorcycle levers, because a dual-sport is insured as a road bike.
-Completing an MSF-recognized safety course, insuring more than one bike, bundling a multi-policy package, installing anti-theft equipment, and paying the premium in full rather than monthly all cut the number with most carriers [Progressive Corporation, 2026].
+Completing an MSF-recognized safety course, insuring more than one bike, bundling a multi-policy package, installing anti-theft equipment, and paying the premium in full rather than monthly all cut the number with most insurers.

-A multi-bike discount is one many dual-sport owners can claim, because a rider who wants both on-road and off-road capability often keeps a second bike for one of those jobs — insuring them together earns the discount.
+A multi-bike discount is one many dual-sport owners can claim, because a rider who wants both on-road and off-road capability often keeps a second bike for one of those jobs, and insuring them together earns the discount.
 The lay-up option has limited value for a rider who uses a dual-sport year-round across both surfaces.
-Discounts vary by carrier and state, so confirm the set with a live quote.
+Discounts vary by insurer and state, so confirm the set with a live quote.